jevinmorad/Contact-Finder/README.md

 # Contact Manager

-I showcased the Contact Finder app's features with demo Contacts from a .csv file.
+I demonstrated the Contact Manager app's functionalities by showcasing its features using sample contacts imported from a .csv file.

 ## Features